The following rules and policies are an addendum to the standard rules and policies of the United States Indoor Official Rules.

-- SoccerZone South Austin will not match up teams more than two years apart.
+- SoccerZone South Austin will not purposefully match up teams more than two years apart.
 This is to prevent injuries to the younger, smaller players.
-This rule applies regardless of soccer skill and ability.

-- Teams playing an older team may use an extra player on the field.
+- Recreational teams playing an older team may use an extra player on the field.
 This rule does not apply to select teams unless they are playing an older select team.

-- If under the age of 21, players must present a birth certificate when requested at the time membership cards are made or when age is questioned by another team.
+- If under the age of 21, players must present a birth certificate when requested by a SoccerZone staff-member.

 - When the goal differential of any game increases to four, the losing team may add an extra player but must pull the extra player off when the differential decreases.
 The losing team may also add an extra player for each 2 goals above the four goal differential.

 Adult Leagues are divided into levels in order to group players for competitive parity.
 The highest levels, “Premier” and “1” are for highly skilled, experienced and athletically fit players.
 “2” and “3” are for general competitive play depending upon soccer skill, athletic ability and general fitness.
 Division “4” is for beginners.

 - Players will be “designated” at the level of the highest league in which they participate.

 - Players cannot play more than two leagues below the level of their designation.
 I.e. a “1” player may not play in a “3” division or a “2” player may not play in a “4” division.

 - SoccerZone South Austin may designate players to a level even though they are not currently in that league.
 (I.e. a “1” player cannot play in the “4” division even if it is the only league in which they play.)